Is your tourism strategy just gathering dust? Here’s how to turn it into real results

 Your region has a tourism strategy—but is it actually doing anything?

-If your destination strategy is gathering dust on a shelf (physical or digital), you’re not alone.
-Many regional communities invest in good plans but never quite move from strategy to action.
+If your destination management plan is gathering dust on a shelf (physical or digital), you’re not alone.
+Many regional communities invest in good tourism plans but never quite move from strategy to action.

 In this post, we’ll show you how to breathe life into that document and turn it into real, measurable results.